oka0813/Darey.io_Projects/3.)LAMP_Stack_Implementation/README.md

 ![Alt text](<img_ref/5.)
 Local host Apache2 HTTP works.png>)
 ![Alt text](<img_ref/6.)Apache2 HTTP works.png>)
 ##
 4. **Next is to install Mysql** -> This is a database management system.
-Where I store and manage all my imfomation/data for my web application.
+Where you store and manage all my imfomation/data for my web application.
 Things like user logins and credentials, different tables
 **Installing Mysql**
 ![Alt text](<img_ref/7.)
 Installing mySql on the server.png>)
 ![Alt text](<img_ref/8.) mysql_securing password.png>)